yehonatanke/Introduction-to-Computer-Science-Java/exam_preparation/README.md

 # Java Code Examples - Recursion and Complexity Questions

-This repository contains a collection of Java code examples focusing on recursion and complexity questions.
+This repository contains a collection of Java methods and algorithms designed for personal exam preparation, focusing on recursion and complexity questions.
 The code is written in a somewhat messy manner as it was initially created for personal usage.
 However, it may still serve as a valuable resource for learning and reference.

+## Usage
+The code is organized into sections, each corresponding to a specific question or problem.
+While the code may not be highly organized, it served the purpose of personal exam preparation.
+It includes solutions to questions related to recursion, complexity analysis, and specific scenarios.

+## Notes
+- The code may appear messy as it was primarily written for personal use and exam preparation.
+- Each section corresponds to a specific question or problem-solving scenario.
+- Feel free to explore and modify the code based on your needs.
+- The README provides brief insights into the purpose and structure of the codebase.

-## Table of Contents
+## Table of Contents (partial)

 1. **Array and String Manipulation**
     - `isSum`: Check if a sum can be achieved using elements of an array.